tbeddy/improv-vox/README.md

 To use the system:

 1. Run the P.maxpat in Max.
-2. Run the Q.csd in CsoundQt
+2. Run the Q.csd in CsoundQt.
 3. Run the f.py in your terminal with Python.

 Alteratively, you can run launch_system.py to launch all three components.
 Csound will instead run as a command line program.